ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SSL_Eng.md

 -   OpenSSL toolkit 0.9.4~1.0.2
 -   Altibase version 6.5.1 or later (only supports Intel-Linux)

 The OpenSSL toolkit is a prerequisite for using SSL/TLS in Altibase.
 The OpenSSL toolkit was developed by the OpenSSL Project and can be downloaded from http://www.openssl.org/source.
-You should verify that the installed OpenSSL version is not vulnerable to the Heartbleed bug.
+The user should verify that the installed OpenSSL version is not vulnerable to the Heartbleed bug.

 The user can use the OPENSSL_NO_HEARTBEATS option to check whether or not it is infected.